VictorZhang2014/TakeVideo/README.md

 ![TakeVideo Effect Photo 2](https://github.com/VictorZhang2014/TakeVideo/blob/master/images/TakeVideo_EffectPicture_33.png "TakeVideo")

 ## Let's get started
-There're three ways to call.
+There're Four ways to call.
 I'm going to show you on how do you call it.

 #### First way
 Importing this header file